 Murder is the unlawful killing of another human being with malicious intent or afterthought.
 The murder of an individual is a deliberate act.
 In the state of California, murder charges are differentiated depending on the severity of the crime and the intentions of the perpetrator.
 If you or a loved one has been charged with murder, a Los Angeles criminal law attorney from our firm – serving Orange and Riverside County – can help.

 First Degree Murder

-First Degree Murder is defined as a murder that is premeditated, or one that was rationally conceived and planned prior to being acted out.
-In California, a person can be charged with First Degree Murder or First Degree Murder with Special Circumstances.
+First Degree Murder is defined as a murder that is premeditated or one that was rationally conceived and planned before being acted out.
+In California, a person can be charged with First Degree Murder or First Degree Murder under Special Circumstances.
 A charge of First Degree Murder can result in life imprisonment with the possibility of parole, given good behavior.
 However, even convicts who are eventually paroled on life sentences will likely spend decades in custody.
-A conviction on a charge of First Degree Murder with Special Circumstances can result in life imprisonment without the possibility or parole or the death penalty.
-Murder suspects should seek the legal counsel of a qualified criminal law attorney, as the penalties for a conviction are life changing.
+A conviction on a charge of First Degree Murder with Special Circumstances can result in life imprisonment without the possibility of parole or the death penalty.
+Murder suspects should seek the legal counsel of a qualified criminal law attorney, as the penalties for a conviction are life-changing.

 Second Degree Murder